henry759/henry759/README.md

 # **_henry759's portfolio_**

-## My Main Deal:
-Im interested, and making projects about ***Web Application Development*** and i have a hands-on experience about that.
+## What I Do:
+I'm a developer focused on ***Web Application Development*** with hands-on experience in building modern backends and frontends.

-## ⚙️ _What I'm Currently Focused On_
+## ⚙️ _Currently Focus_

-Eyes on **Backend-API**, hands on **keyboard** so im gonna extract the consume of these technologies like a 🧛vampire to my brain...
+I'm currently sharpening my skills in **Backend APIs** using FastAPI, and also working with Next.js and Tailwind for making responsive and modern UIs.

 ## 🫠 _About Me_
-- Im interesteded on web application development with Modern Technologies (Next.js, Tailwind, FastAPI)

-As You saw in the top section, i like to learn technologies related to my interests because im young and i should learn as much as i can without losing my productivity and patient.
+- I enjoy learning new technologies related with my interests.
+As a young developer I aim to grow quickly without losing productivity and patience.

 ## 🥷 _Skills_